espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 ### StackOverflow Questions

+[Put a tag for my reputation here]

 Another way of contributing to open  source is by answering questions on stack overflow , you will be surprise by amount of topic you can learn in a short period of time.
-I have tried tzo years ago and I was surprised to the the amount of people I have helped on the platform and even today people are still coming back to me to ask one or 2 questions about the answer I put there a long time ago.
+I have tried two years ago and I was surprised to the the amount of people I have helped on the platform and even today people are still coming back to me to ask one or 2 questions about the answers I put there a long time ago.

 _Tech Stack_: